rheyhannh/iloveimg-nodejs/README.md

 ## 📌 When Should You Use This Library?
 Use this library if:
-- You need to integrate ILoveIMG’s image services into a **Node.js** application.
+- You need to integrate ILoveApi’s image services into a **Node.js** application.
 - Your project follows **ES Module (ESM)** syntax (`import`), not CommonJS (`require`).
 - You want **strong type definitions** and **clear documentation** in your code editor to simplify development.